-This was not only City policy.
-The Minister for Housing & Local Government wrote to the Lord Mayor on 28th August 1956 with the Government’s view that the Barbican area should be developed into: “… a genuine residential neighbourhood incorporating schools, shops, open spaces and other amenities, even if this means foregoing more remunerative return on the land.”
+The Government put its weight behind the residential bandwagon.
+In August 1956 Duncan Sandys, the Minister of Housing and Local Government, wrote to the Lord Mayor strongly supporting residential development in the City.
+“I am convinced that there would be advantages in creating in the City a genuine residential neighbourhood, incorporating schools, shops, open spaces and other amenities, even if this means forgoing a more remunerative return on the land.”

 It should also be noted that the flats were being built to let.
 The Corporation of London had no intention at all of selling them.
 Then the Tories under Margaret Thatcher came to power in the late 1970s and gave Council tenants the right to buy their Council houses at a discount.
 The Corporation of London was a council and the stockbrokers and bankers living in the Barbican were tenants, so they all found themselves the happy beneficiaries of social justice.
 Now there are almost no Corporation tenants left.